Chris Terrio: Screenwriting

 Terrio also had previously written the screenplays for two films he directed: the feature film Heights, which screened at the Sundance Film Festival, and the award-winning short film Book of Kings.

 Terrio re-wrote David S. Goyer's script for Warner Bros.'
 Batman v Superman: Dawn of Justice (2016), and also wrote the screenplay for the ensemble film Justice League (2017).
 On January 30, 2017, it was announced that Terrio had performed a re-write on Ben Affleck's script for an untitled Batman movie, which Affleck co-wrote with DCEU co-runner and producer Geoff Johns.

 Terrio has also been hired by Paramount Pictures and Indian Paintbrush to write the script for the drama A Murder Foretold, based on an article in The New Yorker by David Grann related to a number of high-profile murders in Guatemala.
 Terrio hopes to direct his own screenplay.

 Terrio has completed the adaptation of Harlan Coben's novel Tell No One for Warner Bros., with Ben Affleck being attached to direct.
 Guillaume Canet has already directed a French film in an independent adaptation of this novel.

 In addition, Terrio wrote a screenplay for a film adaptation of Richard II, which director James Ivory intends to film in 3D.

 On September 12, 2017, it was announced that Terrio would be co-writing the script for Star Wars: The Rise of Skywalker with director J. J. Abrams.
 The film was released on December 20, 2019.

-On May 20, 2020, it was announced that Zack Snyder's Justice League will be released on HBO Max in 2021.
+On May 20, 2020, it was announced that Zack Snyder's Justice League would be released on HBO Max in 2021.
 Terrio is credited with the screenplay and story.